Waterjet Cutting

 No tool is needed to be made, the DXF is the tool!
 Please provide an electronic file to aid in programming/cutting.
 This saves time and money because this file is cut to your specifications.

-- Quick Prototypes
+• Quick Waterjet Prototypes

 At NEDC, we strive to provide prototypes quickly.
 Waterjet Cutting offers the advantage of the customer being able to engineer the part through their DXF and see what the part will look like in production.
 The benefit of creating a DXF gives a side benefit of being able to move into production in a much quicker fashion by reducing the time between each prototype rendition.
 No tool is required to be created, so parts can be cut extremely fast.

-- Cut parts from CAD/DXF files, to ensure perfect accuracy of every cut, every time.
+• Cut parts from CAD/DXF files, to ensure perfect accuracy of every cut, every time.
 High degree of repeatability

 The DXF is executed by the software in the waterjet cutting machine.
 When cutting with a DXF file, you can guarantee that no tool will wear/abrade.
 The waterjet stream itself is always offering a consistent water stream that makes each part nearly identical to the last.
 This makes reproducibility a huge asset for the machine.

-- Allows materials to be cut without the typical compression of conventional die-cutting
+• Allows materials to be cut without the typical compression of conventional die-cutting

 Die-Cutting thick foam/sponge materials can result in concavity because of the “burst” action of the die; with a waterjet it is possible to avoid this compression distortion because the waterjet is not compressing the material in the way a conventional die cutting operation would.
 The difference is, it is slicing through the material in a vertical direction.

-- Size of gaskets/parts has little limitations
+• Size of gaskets/complexity of parts has little limitations

 Cutting gaskets has nearly no limitations when it comes to custom.
 However, size becomes a concern the bigger the gasket becomes.
 With waterjet cutting, the only limitation becomes the size of the bed of the waterjet itself.
 With that said, NEDC has cut 7 foot gaskets before on its waterjet machine.
+We demonstrate how complex gaskets, or RF absorbers can easily be cut with little limitation when it comes to radii, or other amount of complexity on our waterjet.

-Limitations of a Waterjet Machine
+Limitations of a Waterjet Cutting Machines:

-- Size of parts have limitations
+• Size of parts have limitations

 While we just said above that bigger gaskets are easier to cut with a waterjet- as it gets smaller, it may become more difficult.
 This is because the waterjet stream has a size too, and that starts to limit the features it can cut with accuracy.
 If the stream and the feature become competitive in size, it can become a challenge.

-- Amount of parts being cut
+• Amount of parts being cut

 While waterjet cutting is pretty quick, the amount of parts being cut can become a challenge because as mentioned above, cutting with a waterjet only works on one feature at a time.
 This is in comparison to die-cutting that cuts everything all at once.
 This is one of the tradeoffs when using a waterjet cutting machine.
 This drawback generally falls under speed of the overall process.

-- Some materials just do not work
+• Some materials just do not work on the waterjet machine

 Waterjet Cutting Blog